Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 32,240 people, 12,968 houses or apartments, and a median cost of homes of $187,610, Myrtle Beach real estate prices are well above average cost compared to national prices.
+With a population of 32,240, 12,968 total housing units (homes and apartments), and a median house value of $193,130, Myrtle Beach real estate prices are well above average cost compared to national prices.

 Large apartment complexes or high rise apartments are the single most common housing type in Myrtle Beach, accounting for 48.32% of the city's housing units.
 Other types of housing that are prevalent in Myrtle Beach include single-family detached homes ( 30.49%), row houses and other attached homes ( 8.99%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 8.64%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 People in Myrtle Beach primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Myrtle Beach has a mixture of owner-occupied and renter-occupied housing.